-The malware was discovered by Cisco’s Talos team, which has been following it for several months, but decided to publicize its existence in the wake of what appeared to be several massive “doses” of VPNFilter in May, especially in Ukraine.
-While the Russian hackers may have indeed been targeting that country, given the bad blood between them, the malware has apparently leaked out to the West, and is now found on routers in 54 countries – leading Cisco to issue its blog post, and the FBI to shut down at least one domain that was associated with the attack.
+The malware was discovered by Cisco’s Talos team, which had been following it for several months, but decided to publicize its existence in the wake of what appeared to be several massive “doses” of VPNFilter in May 2018, especially in Ukraine.
+While the Russian hackers may have indeed been targeting that country, given the bad blood between them, the malware has apparently leaked out to the West, and is now found on routers in 54 countries – leading Cisco to issue its cautionary report, and the FBI to shut down at least one domain that was associated with the attack.

-Note that the malware affects mostly older models of routers by Linksys, Microtik, Netgear, QNAP and TP-Link that have not been updated with security patches and in many cases still utilize the default admin/pass of the device (you’d be surprised how much of that is still going on!).
+Note that the malware affects mostly older models of routers by Linksys, Microtik, Netgear, QNAP, and TP-Link that have not been updated with security patches.
+And in many cases, in models that still utilize the default admin/pass of the device.
 What’s unique about VPNFilter is that its first-stage payload – the “hook” it uses to download the more advanced malware – can survive a reboot (the second stage malware apparently cannot).
 In addition, at least one of the methods used by the malware to contact a C2 second-stage malware server – toknowall[.]com – is no longer available – as the FBI has taken over and shut down the domain.

 - The stage 1 payload contacts image sharing site Photobucket.com and downloads the first image from the gallery it was pointed to.

-- It parses the image’s EXIF data, specifically for GPS latitude and longitude, thus determining the C2 IP address.
+- It The VPNFilter then parses the image’s EXIF data, specifically for GPS latitude and longitude, thus determining the C2 IP address.

 - If it cannot contact Photobucket, it tries the same process at toknowall[.]com (as mentioned, this function no longer works, as the domain has been sandbagged by the FBI).